Get affordable access to birth control prescriptions online

 What happens when I stop taking birth control pills?

-• Depending on the pill, ovulation can return as soon as a few days after stopping birth control pills.
-If you don’t want to become pregnant, use a backup form of birth control, like condoms.
+Birth control hormones only take a few days to leave your body.
+But it may take several weeks for your regular menstrual cycle to return.
+Depending on which birth control pill you take, ovulation can return a few days after you stop taking them.
+If you don’t want to become pregnant, use a backup form of birth control like condoms.

 How soon after stopping birth control pills can I get pregnant?

-How can I get a birth control prescription online?
+How can I get birth control online?

 Do you accept insurance?

-At this time we don’t submit medical consultation claims to insurance companies, but you can use insurance for the birth control prescription at your pharmacy.
+At this time, we don’t submit medical consultation claims to insurance companies.
+But you can use insurance for the birth control prescription at your pharmacy.
 With most insurance plans, birth control is free or very low-cost.

 What if I don’t have insurance?